Loganhl/L-CS3330-Hw5/README.md

 # L-CS3330-Hw5
 Homework 05 for OOP

-Team L Members
+Team L Members<br />

-Logan Limbaugh - LHLP9P
+Logan Limbaugh - LHLP9P<br />
-Kaelyn Crews - KMCXVT
+Kaelyn Crews - KMCXVT<br />
-Kyle Williams - KTWMF6
+Kyle Williams - KTWMF6<br />

-Contributions
+Contributions<br />
 Logan Limbaugh - Created the repository and built the paths to start the project.
-Created the Pizza Order class.
-Kyle Williams - Created the interface class, as well as the strategy classes.
-Kaelyn Crews - Created files and organization, as well as the PizzaType classes.
+Created the Pizza Order class.<br /> Kyle Williams - Created the interface class, as well as the strategy classes.<br /> Kaelyn Crews - Created files and organization, as well as the PizzaType classes.<br />